shakeel-faiz/FF/07Jul-03/video-converter.md

 ## What is a Video Converter?

 A video converter is a software tool that allows you to convert video files from one format to another.
-It enables you to change the file type, resolution, bitrate, and other parameters of a video file..
+It enables you to change the file type, resolution, bitrate, and other parameters of a video file.

 ## FAQs about Video Converters